QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 successful change needs to not only ensure that new services are provisioned smoothly, but also that existing services are not affected and that no problems are introduced with the new configurations.
-These changes might still require manual operation or iterative input from network Operators to provide operational guidance and information about the goals, purposes, and service instances that the network is to serve and refine the intent.
-Pre-programmed automation scripts or policy templates may not be sufficient to realize the intent.
+On one hand, these changes might still require manual operation or iterative input from network Operators to provide operational guidance and information about the goals, purposes, and service instances that the network is to serve and refine the intent.
+On the other hand, pre-programmed automation scripts or policy templates may not be sufficient to realize the intent.
 Network operators are, therefore, increasingly cautious about making network changes.
 For example, they need to review the solution design as well as evaluate all change impacts, before making any change.
 Then, after the change, they need to perform dialing tests, monitor traffic, and manually check table entries.

-The Network Digital Twin (NDT) {{?I-D.irtf-nmrg-network-digital-twin-arch}} provides a network emulation tool for scenario planning, impact analysis, and change management.
-Agentic AI introduces disruptive paradigm to the network management and allow declarative intent interpretation, multi-step action, multi-agent coordination.
+The Network Digital Twin (NDT) {{?I-D.irtf-nmrg-network-digital-twin-arch}} provides Network operators with a safe sandbox for testing complex configuration changes, software updates, or new protocols before they are deployed in production so that the risk of accidental outages or service disruptions can be greatly reduced.
+In addition, Agentic AI introduces disruptive paradigm to the network management and allow declarative intent interpretation, multi-step action, multi-agent coordination.
 Integrating a Network Digital Twin into network management together with Agentic AI, it allows network management activities to dynamically adapt to customer needs, network changes, as well as to automatically